Drinking Rainwater: Safe or Risky?

 UV Light For Rainwater Treatment

-UV light is a successful method for killing toxins, pollutants, and different microorganisms that can be tracked down in the water.
-UV lights are ordinarily utilized for sterilization; however, they additionally help to eliminate chlorine from drinking water.
-UV radiation works by changing the DNA of these living beings so that they can no longer reproduce.
+UV light kills toxins, pollutants, and microorganisms that can be tracked down in the water.
+It is ordinarily utilized for sterilization but also helps eliminate chlorine from drinking water.
+UV radiation works by changing the DNA of living beings so they can no longer reproduce.

 Ultraviolet Light Filtration Systems